SYBNRBG-19/CSCI-6966/Project/code/README.md

 ### 1. BinaryParser
 Handles parsing the binary file using external tools (e.g., `objdump`) and extracts instructions.

-### 2. ASTGenerator
+### 2. CFGGenerator
-Converts the list of instructions into an Abstract Syntax Tree (AST), which represents the binary's structure.
+Converts the list of instructions into a Control Flow Graph (CFG), which is a basic building block of program analysis.

 ### 3. VulnerabilityScanner
 Analyzes the AST for known vulnerability patterns.
 Uses various checker modules to detect specific issues.

-### 4. FormatStringChecker
+### 4. Checkers
-Identifies format string vulnerabilities by examining certain function calls like `printf`.
+Identifies three types of vulnerabilities by examining certain function calls like `printf`.

 ### 5. ReportGenerator
 Produces a report summarizing the vulnerabilities found during the scan.